Moving to Oman?

 If you’d like to go to Oman on a business visit or a fact-finding trip before your actual move, you need a visit visa to enter the country.
-There are now only two types of visit visa – the single entry option and one permitting multiple entries.
+There are now only two types of visit visas — the single-entry option and one permitting multiple entries.

 The single-entry visa can be obtained at all Omani missions abroad.
 It is usually valid for a month and can be extended for another month by applying at the Directorate General of Passports and Residency.

 Nationals of selected countries can simply acquire a visit visa upon arrival at all official entry points.
 Everyone else needs to acquire a tourist package from an officially approved travel agency to be granted a visa.
-Please ask the nearest Omani mission which regulation applies to you.
+Please ask the nearest Omani embassy or consulate which regulation applies to you.

 You can get a multiple-entry visa under similar conditions.
 It is valid for up to one year and allows you to enter the country for several stays of three weeks each.

 If you are hoping to take up employment in Oman, you can only do so under the visa sponsorship system involves, without exception, anyone who needs an employment visa to work in Oman.
 In order to qualify, you must be a foreign national between the age of 21 and 60 and have a confirmed job offer from a company in Oman.
 Your future employer becomes your visa sponsor.

 Your employer needs to request a labor clearance from the Ministry of Manpower.
 Sometimes, they also need to contact a professional association in your field of employment (for example, in the healthcare sector).
 The HR department will usually let you know which documents they require for this part of the application process (e.g. professional qualifications, diplomas, references).